prometheus/test-infra/tools/amGithubNotifier/README.md

-# amgh - Alertmanager GitHub Receiver
+# amGithubNotifier - Alertmanager GitHub Webhook Receiver

 A simple webhook server that can be added as a webhook reciver in alertmanager config.